JT8D-17/lockheed-l12-xplane/README.md

 ### 3.1 Compatibility

 Repaints done for release 2.0.0 are generally compatible to this one.
+**However, because there is _no more separate "vintage" model_, all textures and thumbnails must be renamed as if they belonged to the standard model by removing "__vintage_" from the filename.**

 &nbsp;